spatie/github-actions-watcher/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-A big thank you to [Francisco Madeira](https://github.com/xiCO2k) for helping us with the layout of the screens.
+A big thank you to [Francisco Madeira](https://github.com/xiCO2k) and [Owen Voke](https://github.com/owenvoke) for helping us with the layout of the screens.

 ## License